2: Model-Editor, Mechanism-Editor, Part-Editor

 Mechanism-Editor toolbars

-Modeling FB toolbar - ABOVE GRAPHICS-AREA
+Modeling FB toolbar - above the graphics-area

 GST-TOOLBAR-MODELLING-SMALL-A

-Solids toolbar - ABOVE GRAPHICS-AREA
+Solids toolbar - above the graphics-area

 GST-TOOLBAR-SOLIDS-SMALL-A